alfiogn/Cell-PCA/README.md

 ## Usage
 `example-of10`: usage of `polyPCA` on a one-cell mesh.

+### PCA
+The usage of `Foam::eigenVectors` presented FPE issues on some `gcc` version.
+Due to this issue the default usage of `polyPCA` computes principal directions using edges.
+However this procedure works well on hexaedra.

+To use PCA just append the flag `usePCA` to the executable.

 ## TODO
 * Input for general polyhedra (not only OpenFOAM mesh cells)